Rationalize the Denominator

 2. Multiply Both Top and Bottom by the Conjugate

-There is another special way to move a square root from the bottom of a fraction to the top ... you multiply both top and bottom by the conjugate of the denominator.
+There is another special way to move a square root from the bottom of a fraction to the top ... we multiply both top and bottom by the conjugate of the denominator.

-The conjugate is where you change the sign in the middle of two terms:
+The conjugate is where we change the sign in the middle of two terms:

 |Example Expression||Its Conjugate|